Eduard0110/Path-tracer-using-OpenGL/README.md

 ![rsu6tCdx](https://github.com/Eduard0110/Path-tracer-using-OpenGL/assets/120855690/f21eb4d4-a7df-4af5-8363-63ea44306c0d)

 For those who wants to run this project I have built the project and added it to this repository in the "Executable/" folder.
-Before you run it just move the "images/", "shaders/" and "scenes/" folders to the "Executable/" because those files have to be in the same directory as the the .exe itself for it to run.

 Features